 Step 1: From the AI app generator, input a prompt that provides a concise description of your app along with key features.

-Step 3: It takes Bubble AI about 5–7 minutes to create the first draft of your app.
+Step 3: It takes Bubble AI about 5–7 minutes to generate your app.
 You’ll get a functional app that includes frontend UI, backend databases with sample data, and workflows.
-The features and functionality on your app should already work and be ready for more data and iteration.
+The app is ready to use, launch, or iterate on with the AI Agent or visual editor.

 You can see individual pages, workflows, and databases — and everything that’s been created in each — by toggling between editor sections on the left-hand toolbar.
 Everything is edited and managed visually, so you have full visibility and control of every piece of your app, without having to dig into the code.